tbogdala/mindmeld/README.md

-The author is new at shipping apps with more complicated, non-static library dependencies, the first attempt at deploying an AppImage for Linux builds and this is the first major deployment of a Flutter app for them, so if you try a releasebinary and it doesn't work, **please create an [issue](https://github.com/tbogdala/mindmeld/issues) or start a [discussion](https://github.com/tbogdala/mindmeld/discussions)!**
+The author is new at shipping apps with more complicated, non-static library dependencies, the first attempt at deploying an AppImage for Linux builds and this is the first major deployment of a Flutter app for them, so if you try a release binary and it doesn't work, **please create an [issue](https://github.com/tbogdala/mindmeld/issues) or start a [discussion](https://github.com/tbogdala/mindmeld/discussions)!**